 Three miles east of Burgas is Saint Anastasia Island.
 The island houses a church that was used during the exiles of revolutionaries and anti-Fascists during the early 20th century.

-The Aqua hotel is located in the city centre and is a five minute walk from the Sea Garden.
+The Aqua hotel is located in the city center and is a five-minute walk from the Sea Garden.
 Seventy-two double rooms, six single rooms, seven family suites, six handicap accessible rooms, five apartments, and one presidential suite.
 All rooms offer satellite television, room service, private baths, and telephones.

 The Hotel Bulgaria offers a buffet breakfast, swimming pool/fitness room, and comfortable lodgings.
 There are a number of double rooms, single rooms, and suites on site.